Javanese people: Ancient Javanese kingdoms and empires

-The major spread of Javanese influence occurred under King Kertanegara of Singhasari in the late 13th century.
-The expansionist king launched several major expeditions to Madura, Bali in 1284, Borneo and most importantly to Sumatra in 1275.
-Following the defeat of the Melayu Kingdom, Singhasari controlled trade in the Strait of Malacca.
+At the end of the 13th century, The major spread of Javanese influence occurred under King Kertanegara of Singhasari.
+The expansionist king launched several major expeditions to Madura, Bali in 1284, Borneo, the Malay Peninsula, and most importantly to Sumatra in 1275.
+He also extended Javanese involvement in the lucrative spice trade with the Maluku Islands.
+Following the defeat of the Melayu Kingdom in eastern Sumatra, Singhasari controlled trade in the Strait of Malacca.

 Singhasari dominance was cut short in 1292 by Kediri's rebellion under Jayakatwang, killing Kertanegara.
 However, Jayakatwang's reign as king of Java soon ended as he was defeated by Kertanegara's son-in-law, Raden Wijaya with the help of invading Mongol troops in March 1293.

 Raden Wijaya would later establish Majapahit near the delta of the Brantas River in modern-day Mojokerto, East Java.
-Kertanegara policies were later continued by the Majapahits under King Hayam Wuruk and his minister Gajah Mada.
+Kertanegara policies were later continued by the Majapahits under King Hayam Wuruk and his minister Gajah Mada, whose reign from 1350 to 1389 was marked by conquests that extended throughout Southeast Asia.
+This expansion marked the greatest extent of Majapahit, making it one of the most influential empires in Indonesian and Southeast Asian history.

 Various kingdoms of Java were actively involved in the spice trade in the sea route of the Silk Road.
 Although not major spice producers, these kingdoms were able to stockpile spice by trading for it with rice, of which Java was a major producer.
 Majapahit is usually regarded as the greatest of these kingdoms.
 It was both an agrarian and a maritime power, combining wet-rice cultivation and foreign trade.
 The ruin of their capital can be found in Trowulan.